11 Costly Yet Common Mistakes Companies Make with New Office Space

 #10 Failing to account for union labor and insurance costs

 If you’ve moved into a non-labor union building and a labor union building, you will know that the cost of moving into the latter is 2x the former.
-There’s no problem with this but the reaction tends to tell all when the budgeting team finds out.
+There’s no problem with this but the reaction tends to tell all when the finance team finds out.

 11. Banking on changing anything later

 Once you’ve approved something, it’s done.
 Changing it later is the equivalent of starting over.
 Change requests are priced to reflect this.

 What is a change?
 Anything.
 If you need to move a security camera 10 ft from where you initially placed it, that’s a change.
 And it will cost you $2,500 each time.

 Why does this happen?
 Startups iterate, it’s why you hear the term agile all the time and not waterfall.
 Construction is a waterfall process and it doesn’t conform to a startup’s way of doing things.

 How can you minimize changes?
 Hire a qualified technical expert to design the technology in the space.

 Wow, that’s a LOT!
 Construction is a big deal and there’s a lot to account for.
 I’ve worked with too many startups to advise learning it on your own.
 Besides, at a typical startup growth rate, you’ll be moving again in 6 months.
 Take this opportunity to shadow someone with experience and use that to do the next one on your own!